Avoiding Spiritual Loneliness

-Avoiding spiritual loneliness is an important lesson.
+Avoiding spiritual loneliness is an important step on our Buddhist path.
 In this video teaching, Phakchok Rinpoche encourages us to meditate every morning and to do it correctly.
-We need to think of the purpose.
+We begin by thinking of the purpose.
 Why are we meditating?

 Don’t meditate like a dead tree!
 Dead tree meditation means that we are approaching the meditation session alone.
 In this type of meditation, we don’t take the time to generate compassion.
 We forget to reflect on motivation.
-In dead tree meditation we neglect supplication.
+In dead tree meditation, we neglect supplication.
 Why do we meditate in this way?
-It is based upon pride.
-We think that we can do it alone because we are full of pride.
-Rinpoche reminds us that this won’t work — because we have no wisdom!
+Pride gets in our way, doesn’t it?
+We think that we can do it alone because we are valuing our independence and mixing it with pride.
+Rinpoche reminds us that this won’t work — because at this stage, we have no wisdom!

 Instead, we need to recall the proper motivation of wishing that all sentient beings are freed from suffering and bondage.
-We spend some time to reflect on our own minds.
+We spend some time reflecting on our own minds.
 When we do this we also take the opportunity to ask all the Buddhas to think of us and support us in our meditation.
-Don’t fall into spiritual loneliness.
+Please don’t fall into spiritual loneliness.
 Countless Buddhas and bodhisattvas have come before us.
+We can reach out to them and ask for help–that’s their job, after all!
+Their boundless compassion supports us.